pulakkala320-coder/AI-Assistant-For-PC-/README.md

 The architecture combines a React/Electron frontend, a Node.js backend with LiveKit SDK, and integrations for STT, LLM, and TTS.
 Security is a priority, with command whitelisting, localhost-only communication, and authentication tokens ensuring safe operation.

 In practice, this assistant allows users to quickly fetch information, take notes, or control their PC hands-free.
 By integrating real-time audio streaming, intelligent intent recognition, and automation, the project delivers a futuristic, Jarvis-like experience, demonstrating how AI and system integration can create a truly smart personal assistant.

+FOR MORE INFORMATION DO FOLLOW MY INSTAGRAM @pulak_61